webOSArchive/webos-docs/docs/browsers.md

 As recently as 2020, however, community member <a href="https://gitlab.com/nizovn" target="_blank">nizovn</a> compiled some Linux browsers for the Pre3 and Touchpad, read on for details on how to install those...

-## WRP

-<a href="https://github.com/tenox7/wrp" target="_blank">Web Rendering Proxy</a> is a general-purpose solution that works for many retro devices.
-It uses Chrome, running on a modern PC, to render web pages as images, which almost any device can consume.
-It solves a lot of problems, including out-of-date SSL or JavaScript and HTML parsing engines.
-Since the rendered images are static, it can't be used for media or interactive content, but its a simple way to enable a lot of newer content.

-You don't need anything extra on your webOS device to use WRP -- but you can improve the experience with the WRP Browser app from webOS Archive (currently only available to <a href="http://www.webosarchive.org/support" target="_top">supporters</a>!)

-However, you will need to run WRP on a PC or Mac with the Chrome Browser installed.

-You can also <a href="http://www.webosarchive.org/wrp-browser/wrp.html" target="_blank">add this wrp.html template</a> (Right Click and Save As) in the same folder as the WRP executable to make the UI look more like webOS!

 ## Homebrew Browsers

 ### Manual Install